Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation: Conclusions

 \section{Conclusions}

-Firstly, we investigate Rabi oscillation of a two-level system driven by pulse train.
-We develop an algorithm to solve the infinite summation, with a high precision which has never been reached by former authors.
-We find that in this kind of Rabi oscillation, there is a dual-pulse structure in every period.
-The envelope of population inversion collapses exponentially, different from a Gaussian function collapse envelope driven by a cw field.
-Besides, there is no revival phenomenon, but an approaching to a tiny platform.
+Firstly, we have investigated Rabi oscillation of a two-level system driven by a pulse train.
+We developed an algorithm to solve the infinite summation, with a higher precision than has ever been reached.
+We have found that in this kind of Rabi oscillation there is a dual-pulse structure in every period.
+The envelope of population inversion collapses exponentially, unlike a Gaussian function collapse envelope driven by a cw field.
+Besides, there is no revival phenomenon, but a small nonzero amplitude exists (the amplitude of each dual-pulse structure's crest approaches to a stable value).

-Secondly, we consider the application to gate operation in ion trap quantum computation.
-We give a lower bound of failure probability.
-Our result is: that when the wavelength of the driving field is of the order $10^{-6}$ m, the mean number of photons cannot be greater than $10^4$.
-Then, after about $10^2$ CNOT gates in Cirac-Zoller scheme, the lower bound of failure probability is of the order $10^{-2}$.
+Secondly, we have considered the application to gate operation in ion trap QC.
+We gave a lower bound of failure probability.
+Our result is: when the wavelength of the driving field is of the order $10^{-6}$ m, the mean number of photons cannot be greater than $10^4$.
+Then, after about $10^2$ CNOT gates in the Cirac--Zoller scheme, the lower bound of failure probability is of the order $10^{-2}$.

 \ack We thank Zheng-Wei Zhou, Yong-Sheng Zhang, Li You, Biao Wu, Duan-Lu Zhou, and Chong Xiang for useful discussions.
 This work was supported by the National Natural Science Foundation of China under Grant No. 61173157.